vkeshari/cricket_ratings/README.md

 > * **The Greatest Players of All-Time**.
 > > _Last Updated: July 2024_

+The Cricket Ratings Analytics Library can:
-Crawl data from ICC player rankings website.
-Create animated graphs of player ratings over time.
-Aggregate metrics over time.
-Create graphs for aggregated metrics.
-Find top players from aggregated metrics.
+* Crawl data from ICC player rankings website
+* Create static or animated graphs of player ratings over time
+* Analyse and visualise changes in ratings over time
+* Compare players based on rankings and ratings
+* Aggregate metrics over time and create various graphs for aggregated metrics
+* Find the top players from aggregated metrics

 ### Common Parameters:
 + `FORMAT`: `['test', 'odi', 't20']`